-This simple vegan ranch dressing really delivers on flavor and will soon become your go-to vegan ranch recipe.
-It’s ultra creamy and totally divine as a dressing or dip.
+This creamy vegan ranch dressing really delivers on flavor and will soon become your go-to vegan ranch recipe.
+Divine as a dressing or dip.

-In fact after tucking into those it awakened a serious desire for some (ever so slightly) less healthy potato chips that I sent Jaye off to the store to get because the ranch dressing was so good that I wanted to eat ALL of the rest of it with some potato chips!
+In fact after tucking into the carrots and celery sticks it awakened a serious desire for some (ever so slightly) less healthy potato chips.
+So I sent Jaye off to the store to get some because this ranch dressing was so good I wanted to eat ALL of the rest of it with potato chips.

 So whether you’re going to eat it with carrot and celery sticks or potato chips or pour it over salad, you’re just going to love it, that I am very sure about.